-Distribution. - Found in various parts of the United States.
+Distribution.-Found in various parts of the United States.
 Common in certain parts of Texas.

-Description.-The worm is the size of a large thread in calibre and white in color; the caudal pouch of the male causes that extremity to appear blunt; the tail of the female terminates in a rather sharp point; the mouth parts are provided with hooklets with which Fig. 49.it holds on to the mucous membrane; RADIATA the male is about three-fourths of an inch long, the female about one inch.
+Description.-The worm is the size of a large thread in calibre and white in color; the caudal pouch of the male causes that extremity to appear blunt; the tail of the female terminates in a rather sharp point; the mouth parts are provided with hooklets with which it holds on to the mucous membrane: the male is about three-fourths of an inch long, the female about one inch.

-Parts Infested.-Small intestines.
+Animal Infested.-The ox.